-Learn about the key words, acronyms, and other technical terms used in the security industry to stay informed.
+Learn about the key words, acronyms, and other technical terms used in the security industry.

 An authenticator is used to confirm the identity of a user and can be something you know, something you have, or something you are.
 In the case of digital authentication, a person authenticates to a computer system or application by demonstrating that he or she has possession and control of an authenticator.